Call the Band Office at (785) 532-3816 to connect with any of our staff.

 |Sydney Topliff||Color Guard Coordinatoremail@example.com|

-Originally from Wichita, Sydney was a member of The Pride for 5 years.
-While studying Elementary Education with an emphasis in math, she completed a minor in music and was a member of the volleyball band as well as Cat Band playing saxophone.
-Currently she is finishing up her undergraduate degree in education by student teaching in Manhattan and will begin working on her masters degree in Curriculum and Instruction in the spring of 2015.
+Originally from Wichita, Sydney was a member of the Pride for 5 years.
+While studying elementary education with an emphasis in math, she completed a minor in music and was a member of the volleyball band as well as Cat Band playing saxophone.
+She is currently working on a master's degree in Curriculum and Instruction at K-State.

 |Alex Wimmer||Graduate Assistantfirstname.lastname@example.org|